 Glass ceramic veneers in the stone model.

 Details of texture of the glass ceramic veneers.

 Glass ceramic veneer ready to bond in the feldspathic / zirconia abutment.

 Img.
 15 – Try in of the glass ceramic veneers.
 During this step we can check the shade of the resin cement, the fit and the contacts.

-Img.
-18 - In this clinical procedure we follow the technique of Pascal Magne, published in 2008.
+In this clinical procedure we follow Pascal Magne’s technique, published in 2008.